 It was Gilbert who had to destroy Massey's clothes after his death and look after his dog.

 The building was never finished during Massey's lifetime and lay boarded up for years after his death in 1919.

 No one can be sure why he built the folly, although there are various versions of the story existing in village folklore.

 One suggests that Massey believed local towns would spread across the Hampshire countryside, Farringdon would be in the centre of this new urban sprawl and the Folly would become the Town Hall of this new city.
-If this is true, perhaps Massey had an inkling of the number of houses that would be built in the village after his demise.
+If this is true, perhaps Massey had an inkling of the number of houses that would be built in this part of Hampshire after his demise.